-- Plant watering complicated by the absence of gravity: aeration (gas/fluid interactions), diffusion of nutrient solution, and root growth. - The specific needs at any point in time can vary based on the life cycle of the plant, from germination though harvest. - Prior experiments have seen unexpected water migration to the due to surface tension forces, and poor aeration of the soil. - Looking for simple, robust methods for advanced systems.
+- Plant watering is complicated by the absence of gravity: - aeration (gas/fluid interactions) - diffusion of nutrient solution - root growth - The specific needs at any point in time can vary based on the life cycle of the plant, from germination though harvest. - Prior experiments have seen unexpected water migration to the due to surface tension forces, and poor aeration of the soil. - We are looking for simple, robust methods for advanced systems.